-What You Need to Know About the Anal Microbiome
+What Should You Know About the Anal Microbiome (And Anal Bacteria)?

 "The anal microbiome is a group of good and bad bacteria that live harmoniously in your anal canal and rectum," said Evan Goldstein, D.O., a New York City-based sexual health and wellness expert, anal surgeon and co-founder of Future Method, a sexual healthcare platform.
 "Believe it or not, maintaining this equilibrium is essential and helps anal sex be safer and more comfortable."

-How is the anal microbiome different from the gut microbiome?
+How are the bacteria in the anal microbiome different from the gut microbiome?

 Most of the microbes in the gut microbiome are located within the large intestine.
 The anal microbiome, scientifically known as the rectal microbiome, is located below the large intestine at the end of the gastrointestinal tract.
 Like the gut microbiome, the anal microbiome also supports digestion and helps fend off infections, but the two are very distinct.